issues2000.org

 Mark Warner on Government Reform

-Click here for the full quote on Government Reform OR other candidates on Government Reform OR background on Government Reform.
+Click here for 9 full quotes on Government Reform OR other political leaders on Government Reform.

 • Supports line-item veto.
 (Jul 1996)